 I was born in Washington DC and spent my formative years in Heidelberg, Germany.
 I received a BA in Art from Chatham College in Pittsburgh, studied printmaking at Cranbrook Academy of Art in Michigan, and later received an MFA from Maryland Institute College of Art in Baltimore.
 In addition to being a printmaker, I worked for twenty years as a graphic designer, both for exhibit design firms, specializing in science museums, and children’s book publishers.
-I taught introductory and advanced printmaking at the School of the Museum of Fine Arts and Wheaton College.
+I taught introductory and advanced printmaking at the School of the Museum of Fine Arts in Boston and Wheaton College.
 For the last 21 years I was on the faculty at Lesley University College of Art and Design (formerly The Art Institute of Boston).

 I am currently a member (and was the president for five years) of Full Tilt Print Studio, a printmaking collaborative formerly known as EES Arts.

 My work is in many private and public collections including the following:

 Philadelphia Museum of Art